How It Works

 The mechanism that makes it possible.

 No black boxes.
+No insurance company taking a cut.
 Every dollar is traceable through a straightforward capital markets structure.

 Step 01

-Monthly contributions (as low as $10) go into the Longevity Benefit.
+Monthly contributions (as low as $10) go into a shared fund alongside all other investors.
 Employer contributions stack on top of employee contributions if offered as a benefit.

 Minimum: $10/month · No maximum · Portable on job change